gayatrikusuma123/reciperganizer/README.md

 1. Document Type Declaration (`<!DOCTYPE html>`):

-    Declares the document type as HTML5.
+    This declaration defines the document type and version of HTML being used.
+In this case, it's HTML5.

 2. HTML Tag (`<html lang="en">`):